-The practice manager explained how the dentists worked with other services.
+A practice manager explained how the dentists worked with other services.
 Dentists were able to refer patients to a range of specialists in primary and secondary services if the treatment required was not provided by the practice.
-The practice used referral criteria and referral forms developed by other primary and secondary care providers such as oral surgery and orthodontic providers.
+The practice used referral criteria and referral forms developed by other primary and secondary care providers such as special care dentistry and orthodontic providers.